adam22gary/adam22gary.github.io/README.md

 2. title attribute on anchor tags, buttons, images and links for a description
 3. The use of white space and padding to unclutter the website
 4. Font and background color contrast ratio
-5. Transparent background for font on an image
+5. Transparent background for font on images
 6. A responsive website on all devices
 7. The use of correct and relevant content - focus more on content and layout functions